Institutional Review Board

 How quickly will I hear from the IRB?

 IRB guidelines say that in most cases you should allow one month for processing of your case.
-In reality we are almost always much faster than that, often giving responses in less than one week.
+In reality, we are almost always much faster than that, often giving responses in less than one week.
 However, no one should leave their IRB application to the last minute under the assumption that our response/approval will be immediate.
 Many cases require multiple submissions before being approved.
-Furthermore, IRB personnel are sometimes given time off during holiday periods, due to the great demands the IRB places on their time.
+Furthermore, IRB personnel is sometimes given time off during holiday periods, due to the great demands the IRB places on their time.

 Certain cases are so obviously harmless that the chair of the IRB is able to approve them as “exempt” without consulting the IRB as a whole.
 (See the IRB policy for a list of the criteria for exempt review).

 In these cases, approval is often extremely fast.
 Cases not meeting the criteria for an exempt review will be sent to the IRB, which consists of six members other than the chair (one of whom is required to be a member from outside the AUC community).

 What criteria does the IRB use in approving cases?